coronalabs/CoronaViewer/README.md

 ### Dropbox

 CoronaViewer requires a [Dropbox](https://db.tt/uQgIqtPN) account.
-You'll need to install the Dropbox plugin on your desktop computer.
+You'll also want to install Dropbox on your desktop computer so that you can sync edits from your desktop to the device.

 ### Where Files Go